StefanAustin/DetectionLabGraylog/README.md

 # Detection Lab
 ![DetectionLab](./img/DetectionLab.png)

 The original lab runs with Splunk and most people might not have the money for a licence.
-This lab has a Graylog instance in it.
+This lab will have a Graylog instance in it.
+Right now, I cannot set it to private, so it will not work as expected.

 #### Donate to the project: